nodejs/node/doc/api/console.md

 changes:
   - version: REPLACEME
     pr-url: https://github.com/nodejs/node/pull/REPLACEME
-    description: The implementation is now spec compliant (see [web-api-assert][]) and does not throw anymore.
+    description: The implementation is now spec compliant and does not throw anymore.
 -->
 * `value` {any} The value tested for being truthy.
 * `...message` {any} All arguments besides `value` are used as error message.